truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 Before you save a new dataset, you can change the type of encryption of an encrypted dataset to key to passphrase.
 After you save a dataset with encryption applied you cannot change the dataset to unencrypted.

-After saving a dataset with encryption, if the encryption type is set to passphrase you can change it to key type, but you cannot change from key tpye to passphrase.
+After saving a dataset with encryption, if the encryption type is set to passphrase you can change it to key type, but you cannot change from key type to passphrase.
 {{< /expand >}}
 {{< expand "Can I unencrypt my data?" "v" >}}
 Yes, you can move encrypted data to an unencrypted pool or dataset using either rsync or replication.